Skip to contents

 Add a body weight covariate into the model

-Let’s use a simple 1-compartment model to illustrate how covariates are managed by CAMPSIS.
+Let’s use a simple 1-compartment model to illustrate how covariates are managed by Campsis.

 model <- model_suite$nonmem$advan1_trans2